saboormalik10/clonepage/ICON_CENTERING.md

 4. The icon should now appear centered

 ### Note:
-If the logo still doesn't appear centered, you may need to recreate the `logo.png` file with proper padding using an image editor.
+If the logo still doesn't appear centered, you may need to recreate the `logo.jpeg` file with proper padding using an image editor.